minyyds/README-generator/README.md

 ## Description

-its a readme generator using node in the command line
+read me generation from the command line using node and npm inquirer

 ## Installation